tajo/ladle/packages/website/blog/2022-03-15-introducing-ladle.md

 ![BaseWeb stories compilation time](/img/compilation-time.svg)

 Both Ladle and Storybook utilize cache.
 The initial dev startup takes **6s vs 58s**.
 Once the cache is built, Ladle starts almost instantly (3s is just the browser tab being opened + time to interactive).
-Storybook awlays takes about 25s to start.
+Storybook always takes about 25s to start.
 The production build is about **4x faster** with Ladle.

 There is another improvement - **hot reload takes less than 100ms with Ladle** and preserves the state.
 Storybook takes about **2.5s** and doesn't preserve the state.